hsuwanying/datalake_n_warehouse/README.md

 </p>
 <br>

-# Discovering Immstagramable destinations in Switzerland
+# Discovering Immstagramable Destinations in Switzerland
 ### A traveller insights analysis from data collection to data visualization

 ["Travel is complicated to book", Expedia(2015)](https://www.travelmarketreport.com/articles/Consumers-Visit-38-Sites-Before-Booking-Expedia-Says).